Updated on January 15, 2021 by Asher Fergusson

 Other Germany Packing List Items

-In addition to your US to Germany power adapter these items will help you on your travels:
+In addition to your US to Germany power adapter, these items will help you pack with intention and expand the possibilities of your getaway.
+Also, check out our Germany packing list for more inspiration and ideas.

 Pickpocketing tends to be a problem in touristy areas around the world, and Germany is no exception.
 To avoid the pickpockets that lurk around tourist attractions in Berlin, Munich, and elsewhere, use a neck wallet.
 This is the safest place to store your cash, credit cards, and other valuables while you’re out.